 Federal and state laws make it illegal for landlords, and other property owners and agents, to discriminate on the basis of certain group characteristics.
 Congress enacted the Fair Housing Act of 1968 and the Fair Housing Amendments Act of 1988 to prohibit housing discrimination based on race, color, religion, sex, national origin, family status, age, and disability.
 Some state and local laws also prohibit housing discrimination based on marital status, sexual orientation, and gender identity.
 Illegal conduct includes discrimination in the sale, rental, financing, and advertising of real estate.

 Examples of Illegal Housing Discrimination

-The form of discrimination may vary, but the Fair Housing Acts, as well as state and local laws, prohibit landlords from taking illegal action against tenants (or potential tenants) based on certain protected categories.
+The form of discrimination may vary, but the Fair Housing Acts, as well as state and local laws, prohibit landlords from taking illegal action against tenants (or potential tenants or home buyers) based on certain protected categories.
 Some illegal actions are overt, and others may be carried out indirectly.
 Refusing to lease property to someone based on race, for example, constitutes overt discrimination, but an apartment advertisement stating “safe Catholic community” is just as illegal, since potential tenants might reasonably believe that Catholics are preferred tenants.

 Another more discrete method of discrimination occurs when landlords set unreasonably low occupancy limits.
 The unstated goal of requiring that only two people can rent a two-bedroom apartment might be to exclude families, which is illegal under federal law.
 In general, two persons are allowed per bedroom.